junminlee2004/novsync/README.md

 # novsync
-A TAIHEN plugin for automatically disabling vsync on game startup on a per game basis
+A TAIHEN plugin for automatically disabling vsync on game startup on a per game basis on the PS VITA

 Based on Electry's VGi functionality for disabling vsync